Brownies and Bars Desserts Holiday Food Recipes St. Patrick's Day

 • Brown sugar: Feel free to substitute granulated white sugar with brown sugar.

-• Substitute: For less calories, you can also use sugar substitute.
+• Substitute: For fewer calories, you can also use a sugar substitute.

 • Espresso: Replace half the cocoa with espresso powder for a richer taste.